Advanced search

 Chorioretinal atrophy

-Chorioretinal atrophy was reported as progressive in some patients.
+Chorioretinal atrophy has been reported as an adverse reaction during post-marketing experience and reported as progressive in some patients.
 Events were temporally related to treatment and occurred in the estimated treated area of the bleb site and outside of the bleb area.
-Isolated cases of retinal atrophy extending to the fovea with visual impairment were reported.
+Retinal atrophy may involve the fovea with possible negative effects on central vision.

 Reporting of suspected adverse reactions